rust-lang/rustc-dev-guide/src/solve/canonicalization.md

 ### Canonicalizing the query response

-The caller has to know both the result of the query and any inference constraints from inside of the query.
-The result is already context independent, so we can return that as is, we do have to canonicalize the inference constraints though.
+We have to return to the caller has to know whether the goal holds and the inference constraints from inside of the query.

-For this we canonicalize the mapping from bound variables to the instantiated values in the query.
+To return the inference results to the caller we canonicalize the mapping from bound variables to the instantiated values in the query.
 This means that the query response is `Certainty::Yes` and a mapping from `T` to `exists<U> Vec<U>`.

 ### Instantiating the query response